petedegraw/semantic-projects/readme.md

 ## Setup

 1. run `npm install` to install package dependencies
-2. run `npm start` to complete the setup
+2. run `echo 'dir_path=/Path/to/your/Projects' > .env` (using the path you will be using, might be something like '/Users/MyName/Dropbox/Business/Projects')
-   1. you will need to enter the directory path for where you want your projects kept, this may be something like '/Users/MyName/Dropbox/Business/Projects'
+3. run `npm start` to complete the setup

 ## Usage